What Are Service Dogs for Autism Spectrum Disorder

 Physical Health Benefits

 A service dog can assist with treating and coping with the physical limitations attributed to autism.
-With a child, more so than an adult, an assistance dog, service dog or therapy dog will keep many of their physical ailments at bay, not allowing the disease to progress as fast, and leaving more time for the service dog to routinely perform their trained tasks.
+With a child, more so than an adult, an assistance dog, service dog or therapy dog will keep many of their physical ailments at bay, not allowing the disorder to progress as fast, and leaving more time for the service dog to routinely perform their trained tasks.

 Some examples of what service dogs or therapy dogs for a person with autism, their families, and the safety of all: